BruceHanzi/PyMysqlConnectorTool/README.md

 ### Beta Test
 Beta Test Program will running until the program is stable and useful

-I will release the pre-release stable version v1.24.1 in later October 2024 Before the Release Version is released, you can use pre-beta version Pre-Beta 24.10.x.xx.b in early October 2024 The last version of Beta is Beta (Pre-Beta) 24.10.3.25 Then I will wait for you guys`s suggestions and bug report Later I will first send you pre-release stable version v1.24.b Finally I will send you stable version v1.24.1
+I will release the pre-release stable version v1.24.1 in later October 2024.
+Before the Release Version is released, you can use pre-beta version Pre-Beta 24.10.x.xx.b in early October 2024.
+The last version of Beta is Beta (Pre-Beta) 24.10.3.25.
+Then I will wait for you guys`s suggestions and bug report.
+Later I will first send you pre-release stable version v1.24.b.
+Finally I will send you stable version v1.24.1.

 ### The formula of versions: